yasirusama61/Quality_APP/README.md

 ### Future Enhancements

--**Advanced Machine Learning Models**: Integrate models like Random Forest, Neural Networks, or LSTMs for more robust defect prediction.
+- **Advanced Machine Learning Models**: Integrate models like Random Forest, Neural Networks, or LSTMs for more robust defect prediction.
--**Data Persistence**: Store machine data and quality analysis results in a database (e.g., PostgreSQL, MongoDB) for further reporting and analytics.
+- **Data Persistence**: Store machine data and quality analysis results in a database (e.g., PostgreSQL, MongoDB) for further reporting and analytics.
--**Real Machine Data Integration**: Replace the simulated machine data with actual production line data from PLC controllers, IoT devices, or OPC servers.
+- **Real Machine Data Integration**: Replace the simulated machine data with actual production line data from PLC controllers, IoT devices, or OPC servers.
--**Full MES Integration**: Improve communication with the MES to handle more complex tasks such as job scheduling, downtime tracking, and machine status alerts.
+- **Full MES Integration**: Improve communication with the MES to handle more complex tasks such as job scheduling, downtime tracking, and machine status alerts.